dagger/dagger/docs/introduction/1005-what_is_cue.md

 ### Definitions

 In a real-world scenario we&rsquo;d likely need to define more than one person, and ensure that each one satisfies the schema.
-That's where `Definitions` come in handy.
+That's where `definitions` come in handy.

 ```cue
 #Person: {